kurocrowe/pizza-os.github.io/devs.md

 Picks a lot of cherries.
 Hopes to be a true developer someday.

 ## JagravNaik
+Random guy who happens to be a noob at Android developement.

 ## rm-rfasterisk (Sai Praneeth Reddy)
 A horny and aspiring software developer.
 A neophyte for the time-being.